Bringing tales of Clifton Suspension Bridge to life

-Created by the suspension bridge trust and students of UWE, the Bridge Tales app celebrates the 150 year anniversary of the bridge opening.
-This celebration hosted a whole programme of other events and activities that gained international press including a fireworks display and a brass band procession.
+Created by the Suspension Bridge Trust and students of UWE, the Bridge Tales App celebrates the 150 year anniversary of the bridge opening.
+The celebration of the anniversary saw a host of events and activities that gained international press exposure, including a fireworks display and a brass band procession.
 The weekend also saw the opening of the new visitor centre which acts as the hub of Suspension Bridge information and provides a place for visitors to download the Bridge Tales app.

 A lot of people like to visit The Bridge in the evenings, especially in the summer, and we wanted to make sure that there was something that would make their visit more informative and we cannot fix any interpretation boards on the bridge as it is a Grade 1 listed structure.